kaushalsahu07/notes/README.md

 # 📝 Notes App

-A simple and lightweight **React.js Notes App** that lets you create, view, edit, and delete notes — built for learning and fun!
+A simple and lightweight **AI React.js Notes App** that lets you create, view, edit, and delete notes — built for learning and fun!

 ---